San Diego County Credit Union Review: Financial Services for Employees and Residents of Southern California

 San Diego County Credit Union reviews for the mobile app are below average.
 Customers have trouble logging in and complain that mobile deposits are difficult to complete.
 However, if you can get past the glitches, you can manage your accounts, pay bills and make mobile deposits.
 You can download the app from Google Play or the App Store.

 Banking with SDCCU is best experienced in person and at local branches.
 The mobile app and online platform could use updating and improvement.

-Credit unions have requirements to become a member before you can bank with one.
+Credit unions have requirements to become a member.
 To open an account, you can visit a branch, open an account online or call 1-877-732-2848.
-Opening an account online is easy and can be completed in about 10 minutes.
-Here’s how:
+You’ll need to:

-- Meet SDCCU’s generous eligibility requirements by being a resident or employee in Southern California, having a relative who is, or by joining the Financial Fitness Association for $8
+- Meet SDCCU’s generous eligibility requirements by being a resident or employee in Southern California or by having a relative who is or by joining the Financial Fitness Association for $8.